 It’s midyear report time.

 We’ve produced half yearly reports every year since we started in 2015.
-They outline some of the challenges we face when it comes to pairing up people, focussing on our imbalance of volunteers to gig buddies - and the geographical issues Sydney and the Central Coast can present.
+They outline some of the challenges we face when it comes to pairing up people, focussing on our imbalance of volunteers to gig buddies - and the geographical issues Sydney can present.

-To highlight our point, we’ve created a map of Sydney and the Central Coast region, showcasing where we sit in terms of numbers (all data correct as of Tuesday 12 July).
+To better illustrate our point we created a map of Sydney, showcasing where we sit in terms of numbers (correct as of Monday 28 June).

-As highlighted by the maps, we have an abundance of unmatched volunteers based within the CBD, Inner West and Eastern Suburbs, while the Northern Beaches, Eastern Suburbs, South West and Central Coast regions represent the areas with the highest number of unpaired buddies.
+As highlighted by the map, we have an abundance of unmatched volunteers based within the CBD, Inner West and Eastern Suburbs, while North West and South Sydney represent the areas with the largest number of unpaired buddies.

-Conversely, last year’s report indicated we had a total of 540 volunteers and 219 buddies on our database.
-Of those numbers, 151 were paired up, resulting in a total 68 buddies and 389 volunteers without a match.
+Conversely, in the report from 2019 - 2020, there was a total of 501 volunteers and 175 buddies on our database.
+Of those numbers, 107 were paired up, resulting in a total 68 buddies and 394 volunteers without a match.

 We’re eager to get more volunteers paired up, and we’re calling on our current participants to recommend our services to anyone they know who has a mild to moderate learning disability and/or autism.